groq/deployment/docker/readme.md

 $docker run -it -p 8080:8080 -p 8439:8439 -p 8888:8888 groq-devel-{os}:{sdk_ver}
 ```

-This will log you into the container as the "groq" user and activate the groqflow conda environment by default.
+This will log you into the container as the *groq* user and activate the groqflow conda environment by default.
 The groq user is part of the sudoer group.

 The following  ports will be forwarded between the container and host correspond to the following: